-With a tropical climate, Southwest Florida, particularly Marco Island and Naples are a destination for many.
+With a tropical climate, Southwest Florida, particularly Marco Island, Bonita Springs, and Naples are a destination for many.
 Whether out enjoying the beaches or exploring the shops, this climate can feel like paradise.
 However, if not managed, the weather that feels like paradise can quickly become a nightmare for you, your wallet, and your home.
 Surrounded by the Gulf of Mexico, Southwest Florida averages a relative humidity of 75% making it one of the most humid climates in the United States.

 If you have ever gone for a walk, especially during the summer months, you will quickly notice yourself becoming hot and sticky and the air feels almost thick.
 The reason for this is humidity, the amount of water vapor in the air.
 The more water vapor in the air, the higher the humidity will be.
 There are a few ways we measure humidity.
 The most scientific is absolute humidity.
 The total amount of water vapor in the air.
 However, most of us are not scientists and we tend to view humidity based on how it makes us feel.
 That is why most often we use the other two measurements, relative humidity and dew point.

 The temperature of the air determines how much water vapor the air can hold.
 The amount of water vapors the air holds relative to its capacity is called relative humidity.
 The warmer the air the more water vapor it can hold.